Go Beyond Book Club

 • Eleanor Roosevelt's intimate 'mannish' female friend (per West) was a permanent White House guest

-• On his White House visits, Winston Churchill, wore no clothing most of the time in his room
+• On his White House visits Prime Minister Winston Churchill wore no clothing most of the time in his room

-• Mamie Eisenhower's last controversial request as First Lady to Mr. West regarding Jackie Kennedy
+• Mamie Eisenhower's last 'controversial request' as a First Lady to Mr. West regarding Jackie Kennedy

 • Lyndon B. Johnson's verbal abuse towards Lady Bird Johnson seen by West

-These tidbits of inside information told by the Chief Usher come through loud and clear and make this memoir a worthwhile read but overall Upstairs at the White House is a mild account of the comings and goings of the First Ladies, the Presidents and their children but an excellent book club read nonetheless.
+These little bits of inside information told by the Chief Usher come through loud and clear and make this memoir a worthwhile read but overall Upstairs at the White House is a tame account of the comings and goings of the First Ladies, the Presidents and their children but an excellent book club read nonetheless.

 *Get your fun presidential facts with this newer release!